Caruso stood up, put on his sunglasses and said, “Because, Tyra….I always face Mecca.”

 “Oh yeah, Caruso and I butted heads, and that’s putting it lightly.
 Sometimes I’d get so irritated I’d throw down my powder and stomp out of the trailer.
 I don’t know how many times one of my assistants had to finish for me.”

 Randy went outside to smoke a cigarette and returned a few minutes later.

-“Let’s just put it this way,” Rand confessed, “the guy is a freakin’ nut job, if you’ll pardon my French.”
+“Let’s just put it this way,” Randy confessed, “the guy is a freakin’ nut job, if you’ll pardon my French.”
 He nervously poured cream into his coffee.

-“OK, so like one time it was late afternoon and I’m rushing to touch up his make-up for a scene and he won’t face me!
+“OK, so like, one time it was late afternoon and I’m rushing to touch up David’s make-up for a scene and he won’t face me.
 We’re in a trailer for Christ’s sake, so we don’t have chairs that spin, but … he’s making his chair turn.
-When I walk around in front of him he turns away from me.
+When I stand in front of him he turns his chair away from me.
 So I walk in front of him again and he turns away again.
-I screamed and told him that unless he faces me I can’t do his make-up.”
+I screamed and told him that unless he faces me I couldn’t do his make-up.”
 Randy fidgeted and cleared his throat.

 “So he stands up, puts on his sunglasses and looks at the wall.
 He told the wall, ‘Randy….this is one fight you aren’t going to win.’”